mouadziani/xstate/README.md

 ## XState - State Machine for PHP

-XState is a state machine library to play with any complex behavior of your PHP objects
+XState is a state machine library to play with any complex behavior of your PHP objects (inspired from [xstate.js](https://github.com/statelyai/xstate))

 ### Installation